 If you do, you’re not alone.
 Many second language learners have this fear.
-We’re afraid that our mind will go blank, that we’ll make grammar mistakes, or that people will judge the way we speak.
+We’re afraid that our minds will go blank, that we’ll make grammar mistakes, or that people will judge the way we speak.

 But don’t let that fear stop you from speaking.